Close

 • Lap Soothe—Sit with your legs crossed and lay your baby across your lap, tummy down.
 Rub their back to soothe them.

-• Interactive Play—Introduce soft and textured toys during tummy time.
+• Interactive Play—Introduce soft and textured toys.
 Items with different textures or those that make noise can keep your baby engaged.

-• Sensory Experience—Use sensory mats with various textures and colors to make tummy time fun and interesting.
+• Sensory Experience—Use sensory mats with various textures and colors to make sessions fun and interesting.
 Babies love exploring new sensations.

 Some helpful tips for parents to ensure tummy time is effective and beneficial for their little ones include:

-• Always supervise your baby during tummy time to ensure their safety.
+• Always supervise your baby during tummy time to keep baby safe.

-• Start tummy time as soon as you bring your baby home from the hospital.
+• Start as soon as you bring your baby home from the hospital.

 • Begin with a few minutes and gradually increase the duration as your baby gets comfortable.